MdEhtesham2004/Portal/README.md

 # Login and Signup Portal
 This project is a Login and Signup Portal built using Python's Tkinter module for the frontend and PostgreSQL for the backend.
 The application securely manages user credentials, providing a robust platform for user authentication.
+Additionally, the application is Dockerized using Docker, ensuring easy deployment and scalability.

 ## Features